-Parents of children with autism, or adolescents (>16 year) or adults with autism can participate in the NAR.
+Dutch-speaking parents of children with autism, legal guardians of people with autism, adults with autism (>16 year) and adults without autism can participate in the NAR.
 The participants are followed over time, which means that they receive one questionnaire per year.
-For each questionnaire, the participant can decide whether he / she wants to participate.
+For each questionnaire, the participant can decide whether they want to participate.
 Participation in the registry is voluntary and free.
-All data will be processed anonymously and stored in a secure system.
+All data will be processed confidentially and is encrypted and stored in a secure system.

 We know more and more about autism.
 For example, autism is highly hereditary.
-We also know about the brain functioning of a person with autism.
+Furthermore, we know about the brain functioning of a person with autism.
 We also know that there are large individual differences in the extent to which people with autism are capable of independent, meaningful and happy life.
 But what factors determine successful outcomes?

-The NAR identifies the differences and similarities between people with autism.
-We ask questions about the following domains:
+The Netherlands Autism Register identifies differences and similarities between people with autism.
+We collect information on, amongst others, the following domains:

 5 Bastien, C. H., Vallieres, A., & Morin, C. M. (2001).
 Validation of the Insomnia Severity Index as an outcome measure for insomnia research.
 Sleep medicine,2(4), 297-307.